drduh/YubiKey-Guide/README.md

 Ensure you have:

+* Saved the Encryption, Signing and Authentication sub-keys to YubiKey.
+* Saved the YubiKey PINs which you changed from defaults.
 * Saved the password to the Master key.
-* Saved a copy of the Master key, subkeys and revocation certificates on encrypted offline storage.
+* Saved a copy of the Master key, sub-keys and revocation certificates on an encrypted volume stored offline.
 * Saved the password to that encrypted volume in a separate location.
 * Saved a copy of the public key somewhere easily accessible later.
-* Moved the Encryption, Signing and Authentication subkeys to YubiKey.

-Then reboot or [securely delete](http://srm.sourceforge.net/) `$GNUPGHOME` and remove the secret keys from the GPG keyring:
+Reboot or [securely delete](http://srm.sourceforge.net/) `$GNUPGHOME` and remove the secret keys from the GPG keyring:

 ```
 $ sudo srm -r $GNUPGHOME || sudo rm -rf $GNUPGHOME